Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **When: ** when designing the service and during graphic design.

 **Description:**
-All moving, refreshed or flashing content must provide a way to be stopped, paused or hidden by the user.
+All moving, refreshed or flashing content must provide a way to be stopped, paused or hidden by the user, i^f this animation last more than 5 seconds.
 Also, avoid as much as possible flashing content and sudden brightness changes (see [The logo of the Olympics causes seizures](http://news.bbc.co.uk/2/hi/uk_news/england/london/6724245.stm)).

 **Example: **